fisher/yalinka/README.md

    Don't forget to use 'gmake' if you're *bsd follower.

-   You don't need it to be installed if you want to play with it first,
+   It doesn't need to be installed if you want to play with it first,

 <pre>